We try to answer your questions about Pittwater Animal Hospital. Some things you might already know, but there are some unexpected quirky facts.

 Who is a good vet for skin problems?

 All Pittwater’s veterinarians treat skin problems on a daily basis.
 For unusual skin cases or those that are difficult to manage Dr Heidi Furber takes a special interest in skin.
+In 2023 Dr Heidi commenced further study in veterinary dermatology and has been updating the veterinary team with all the latest developments in treating skin problems.

 Which vet do dogs like the best?

 Hands down the vet with the best “bedside manner” is Dr Eamon Grattan-Smith.
 (He definitely goes through the most treats in the practice.)
 Eamon is also a very capable and experienced consulting and surgical veterinarian.
 Having said that, all dogs are different.
 Some much prefer the female vets.
 They are all different.
+Dr Eamon also has a special interest in complex medical cases such as Cushings Disease.

 Which vet should I try to see with my bird, snake or turtle?